Job description for the Governor as general manager of central banking activities (including Norges Bank Administration and the General Secretariat)

 - decide on minor adjustments to the design of coins.
 This authority may be delegated,

-- grant applications for compensation and set the amount of fees pursuant to the “Regulation on compensation for lost, burned or damages banknotes or coins”.
+- grant applications for compensation, set the amount of fees and issue further supplemental rules of procedure pursuant to the “Regulation on compensation for severely damaged, burned or lost banknotes or coins”.
+The Governor is also granted authority to issue further guidelines for features of more severely damaged banknotes and coins pursuant to the “Regulation on limitations on legal tender”, including illustrations of severely damaged coins”.
 This authority may be delegated,

 - approve the write-off of differences and losses of a non-recurring nature of up to NOK 250 000.
 This authority may be delegated,